NieGrzegorz/DevNotes/Computer Networks/Basic terms.md

 "+ With FDM, each circuit continuously gets a fraction of the bandwidth.
 With TDM, each circuit gets all of the bandwidth periodically during brief intervals of time (that is, during slots)"

+### Types of delay in packed switched networks
+- Processing delay - The time required to examine the packet's header and determine where to direct thte packer.
+In high-speed routers are on the order of microseconds or less.
+After processing packet does to queue.
+- Queuing delay - time when packet waits in queue ti be transmited onto the link.
+Depends on number of packet waiting.
+Order of microseconds to miliseconds in practice.
+- Transmission delay - L bits, R is rate (bits/second).
+Transmission delay is L/R. It is the amount of time needed to transmit all of the packet bits into the link.
+Microseconds to miliseconds.
+- Propagation delay - Time required to propagate from the beginning of the link to the next router.
+The bit propagates at the propagation speed of the link.
+Depends on the physical medium (fiber optics, copper wire).
+Propagation delay is the distance between 2 routers divided by the propagation speed.

+#### Transmission delay vs Propagation delay
+Transmission delay - time required by the router to push packets into the link, it has nothing to do with a distance between routers
+Propagation delay - time required to transmit over the medium to the next router.